nondeterministic/oorep_idp_theme/README.md

-# A simplesamlphp theme file to be used with OOREP
+# A simplesamlphp theme to be used with OOREP

 Place folder inside `/usr/share/simplesamlphp/modules`, and then inside `/etc/simplesamlphp/config.php` add/modify: